 The Potato Eaters, 1885

 Earthy and honest, this scene of a family at supper brings humility and warmth to spaces where you want life to slow down.
-It grounds a dining room with dark wood and candlelight, or anchors a study where texture and history matter.
+The hand-painted Potato Eaters reproduction grounds a dining room with dark wood and candlelight, or anchors a study where texture and history matter.
 Hung a little lower than usual, it invites you closer, like pulling up a chair.

 A Palette Awakens: Paris Years (1886–1888)